EU move to ban forced labor goods poses a test for SE Asia – DW – 04/04/2023

 Not far enough

-On March 3, the European Parliament's Committee on the Internal Market and Consumer Protection proposed a number of amendments, including possible ways of remediation for workers affected by forced labor.
+On March 3, the European Parliament's Committee on the Internal Market and Consumer Protection proposed a number of amendments, including potential forms of remediation for workers affected by forced labor.

-For it to be successful, it requires enormous resources to investigate supply chains across the region, said Sallie Yea, an associate professor focusing on human trafficking and modern-day slavery at La Trobe University.
+For the legislation to be successful, it will require enormous resources to investigate supply chains across the region, said Sallie Yea, an associate professor focusing on human trafficking and modern-day slavery at La Trobe University in Melbourne, Australia.

-Questions around the capacity of business — particularly small and medium enterprises — to manage this remain unanswered.
+Questions about the capacity of businesses — particularly small and medium enterprises — to manage this shift remain unanswered.

-"Like many other demand-side responses to forced labor, bans on imports fail to address the structural causes of vulnerability to forced labor in the region, including displacement due to climate change and conflict," Yea said.
+"Like many other demand-side responses to forced labor, bans on imports fail to address the structural causes of vulnerability to forced labor in the region, including displacement due to climate change and conflict," said Yea.

-Hahn, the MEP, noted that the proposed legislation won't give EU member states' national authorities the power to hold goods that enter the EU until they prove they are not linked to forced labor.
+Hahn, the MEP, noted that the proposed legislation wouldn't give the national authorities of EU member states the power to hold goods that enter the EU until they can prove they are not linked to forced labor.
 Instead, the proposed system is "retroactive" and the burden of proof falls on national authorities or civil society organizations to investigate.

 "There are still too many holes in the system we have to work on," she said.